Why were Man Utd allowed a penalty kick after the final whistle? | Goal.com

 March equalised in the 95th minute to level the scoreline to 2-2, which looked set to be the final score, only for the handball incident to happen just as the whistle blew to grant a much-needed three points for the visiting side.

 It will be a devastating loss for Brighton, who had thoroughly outplayed United.
-Leandro Trossard hitting the woodwork three times, equalling Cristiano Ronaldo's record from 2006.
+Leandro Trossard hit the woodwork three times, equalling Cristiano Ronaldo's record from 2006.

-Manchester United opened their Premier League account with a disappointing 3-1 home loss to Crystal Palace, and will now set up a meeting with former manager Jose Mourinho in their next match against Tottenham.
+Manchester United opened their Premier League account with a disappointing 3-1 home loss to Crystal Palace, and will now prepare for a meeting with former manager Jose Mourinho in their next match against Tottenham.